 The Around-the-World Mission Flights will take place over 5 months from the beginning of March to the end of July 2015.
-A host city is currently being identified in the Gulf, which will serve as the departing and landing destination.
+Abu Dhabi, capital of the United Arab Emirates, has been named Host City of Solar Impulse for the First Round-The-World Solar Flight, and will serve as the departing and landing destination.

 Abu Dhabi, capital city of the United Arab Emirates, will be the start and finish of the first solar-powered flight around the world.